![]() |

 |

-Practice Schedule: Sunday 9:00 AM: Open to all members and newcomers Monday 5:30 PM: Women's race practice (members only) Wednesday 8:45 AM: Recreational paddle crew (members only) Wednesday 5:30 PM: Coed and novice practice (members only) Thursday 4:00 PM: Recreational paddle crew (members only) Thursday 5:30 PM: Men's race practice (members only) Saturday 9:00 AM: Men's and women's race practices (members only) Newcomers are invited to paddle with us on Sundays at 9:00 AM.
+Practice Schedule: Sunday 9:30 AM: Open to all members and newcomers Sunday noon: Men's race crew Monday 5:30 PM: Women's and Men's race crews Tuesday 5:30 PM: Novice race crews Wednesday 5:30 PM: Women's race crew Thursday 5:30 PM: Men's and Novice race crews Saturday 9:00 AM: Women's and Novice race crews Newcomers are invited to paddle with us on Sundays at 9:30 AM.
 We will ask you to fill out a liability waiver, and we will provide you with a paddle, instruction, and a fun day.
 You are welcome to paddle with us two or three times before deciding whether to become a member.
-A voluntary $1-$5 contribution for your first paddle is appreciated but not required.
 Location: Meet at Santa Cruz Harbor on Lake Avenue at the equipment shed (next to Dock N), on the Crow's Nest side of the harbor.
 Practice and drills commence at the boat-launch ramp using the colorful 6-person outrigger canoes Maka Nui and Makani Akua and the club's one- and two-person canoes.
 Suggested Wear:

 |